Ex05/herder/README.md

 * GNU Debugger gdb.
 * bash-completion package.
 * journalctl
-* Add an alias for the build script and then register the script for bash-completion.
+* Adding an alias for the build script and then registering the script for bash-completion.
 ```sh
 alias build="./scripts/build"